Home

 • Richard Feynman, a physicist and Nobel Prize Winner, called Euler’s identity “our jewel” and regarded it as “the most remarkable formula in mathematics.”

-• The equation elegantly connects the five most critical mathematical identities across the field of trigonometry, calculus, and complex numbers.
+• The equation elegantly connects the five most critical mathematical identities across the fields of trigonometry, calculus, and complex numbers.

-• Leonhard Euler, a Swiss mathematician born in the 18th century, created the Euler identity and other concepts like the Euler angle and Euler Theorem still used in current mathematics.
+• Leonhard Euler, a Swiss mathematician born in the 18th century, created the Euler identity and other concepts like the Euler angle and the Euler Theorem that are still used in current mathematics.

 Euler’s identity is often regarded as the “most beautiful mathematics equation” because of its simplicity and ability to show the relationship between five essential constants of mathematics.
 No other equation expresses the relationship of so many constants across various mathematical fields in such a simple way.